From Cannings model to Brownian motion conditioned on local time profile: Preliminaries

-This subtree is naturally viewed as a rooted ordered geometric tree: its vertex set consists of the root \(\rho\), the sampled points \(p_g(t_1),\dots,p_g(t_k)\), and all branch points along their geodesics; edges are the geodesic segments connecting consecutive vertices, endowed with their metric lengths; and the left--right order is inherited from \(\preceq_g\).
+where \( [\![x,y]\!] \subset \mathcal{T}_g \) denotes the unique geodesic path between \(x,y\in\mathcal{T}_g\).
+This subtree is naturally viewed as a rooted ordered geometric tree: its vertex set consists of the root \(\rho\), the sampled points \(p_g(t_1),\dots,p_g(t_k)\), and all branch points along their geodesics; edges are the geodesic segments connecting consecutive vertices, endowed with their metric lengths; and the order is inherited from \(\preceq_g\).

 \begin{definition}[Uniform \(k\)-point subtree induced by \(g\)] Let \(k\ge 1\), and let \(U_1,\dots,U_k\) be i.i.d.\ \(\mathrm{Uniform}[0,1]\), independent of \(g\).
 The uniform \(k\)-point subtree of \(\mathcal{T}_g\) is